BLE-LTER/ble-handbook/handbook.md

 Make sure to do these tasks if a dataset needs to be revised:

 - Increment the Revision number in metabase's DataSet table.
-Note that this number is always the *production* revision number.
+Note that this number is always the current *production* revision number.
 The *staging* revision number can get much higher.
-I manually edit the XML files when uploading to the staging server.
+I manually edit revision numbers in EML when uploading to the staging server.
 - Add a note in metabase's pkg_mgmt.maintenance_changehistory table.

 <a href="#header">Back to top</a>